Peppermint14/uno_game/README.md

 - When there are only two players in the game, the Reverse card doesn't do anything
 - we don't count points

 While playing the game you can allways see wheter it is your turn or not on the game window.
 If it's your turn, you can play a card by clicking on it.
 If you don't have a card which you can play you have to click on the draw pile to pick up a card.
+Cards you get due to an opponent playing a draw card, are give to you by the server automatically, which means you don't have to do anything.
 On the right corner you can see a list of all players and how many cards they have at the moment.
 The player currently playing is highlighted.